 AWG's Crawford Field Camp Scholarships

-In conjunction with NAGT's Scholarships for Field Study, the Association of Women Geoscientists (AWG) sponsors 2 additional scholarships specifically for women studying in the geosciences.
+In conjunction with NAGT's Scholarships for Field Study, the Association for Women Geoscientists (AWG) sponsors two additional scholarships specifically for women studying in the geosciences.

-The Crawford Field Camp Scholarship is named for Louisa (Weecha) Crawford.
+The Crawford Field Camp Scholarship is named for Maria Luisa (Weecha) Crawford.

 About Maria Luisa "Weecha" Crawford

 Maria Luisa (Weecha) Crawford attended Bryn Mawr College in Pennsylvania and took geology for her science requirement because it sounded interesting and different.
 She decided to major in geology in large part due to the interest that a professor and teaching assistant took in her and their encouragement to major in geology.
 She was having fun doing geology and decided to follow their advice.
 She particularly enjoyed mineralogy and did a senior project on some metamorphic rocks near the college.
 She liked being able to combine geology with chemistry.
 These factors resulted in her selecting a graduate school where she could study metamorphic petrology, which remains her primary specialty.
 After college she spent a year on a Fulbright Fellowship in Norway.
 She worked in a museum, helping with mineralogical studies, and took several geology courses at the University of Oslo.
 It was also a good respite after four years of college to have a year "off" to do something different before starting graduate school.
 Weecha chose to go to California for graduate school because she had spent her high school and college years on the East Coast.
 That was a good decision as geologists benefit from seeing different parts of the world.
 She was married while in graduate school to a fellow geologist.
 After earning their Ph.D. degrees they both got jobs on the faculty at Bryn Mawr College and remained there until they retired.